Garlic Noodles with Shrimp (No Butter, Ginger-Scallion Style)

 • Bring a large pot of salted water to a boil and cook the noodles according to the package's directions.
 Reserve a few teaspoons of the water.

 • Add the shrimp to the pan and sprinkle them with the salt.
-Spread the shrimp into a single layer in the pan, and cook them for about 2 to 3 minutes per side.
-They're done when they're pink and curve into a "C" shape (Be careful not to overcook them.)
+Spread them into a single layer, and cook for 2-3 minutes per side.

 • When the shrimp are just about done, add the soy sauce and sesame oil and stir everything together.
 Taste for salt and adjust if needed.